mynew4/cmangos-docs-wiki/CharacterDB_structure/character_action.md

 #### button

-The ID of the button on the action bar where the action icon will be placed.
+The ID of the button on the action bar where the action icon will be placed.<br>
 Special bars are used for stances, auras, pets, stealth, and other similar special modes.

 | Button IDs | Set (key)                       |